slu-hackathon-2023/Get-Started/README.md

 ## Option 2: Solve a real-time problem.

-Problem: Currently when students write a multiple choice exam using OMR sheets (Scantron sheets), the evaluation is done using a device called Scantron, which takes a  key sheet and and student answer sheet as input and scores accordingly.
+Currently when students write a multiple choice exams using OMR sheets (Scantron sheets), the evaluation is done using a device called Scantron, which takes a key sheet and student answer sheet as input and scores accordingly.
 This is a tedious and time-consuming process.
+We want to find a solution to solve this problem.

+A software solution is needed to solve this.
+Below is the requirement:
+1. The software takes 2 inputs:
+    a.
+One key sheet (answer sheet) as an image or scanned PDF (choose only one format for your solution)
+    b. one or more student answer sheets in the same format as key sheet
+2. It compares all the student answer sheets with the key sheet
+3. Writes the score on the respective student's answer sheet.

+For the purpose of Hackathon, we do not want you to build a GUI for this application.
+Only the core module which can compare the